duckietown/hatchery/readme.md

 [![TeamCity Build Status][teamcity-status-svg]][teamcity-build-status]

 An open source IDE for the [Robot Operating System](http://www.ros.org/).

-Provides language support and code assistance for developing ROS applications, with additional tools for deploying and monitoring live applications.
+Provides language support and code assistance for developing ROS applications, with tools for deploying and monitoring live applications.

 [Join us on Slack](https://duckietown.slack.com)!